pdubcali/BudgetApp/README.md

 # BudgetApp
-An app to make create a budget easy
+An app to make creating a budget easy